-Over the next 18 months, a Scottish government-appointed commission will grapple with the question of how to protect the economy and ensure a "just transition" as the world makes the move away from fossil fuels.
+A Scottish government-appointed commission is grappling with the question of how to protect the economy and ensure a "just transition" so oil workers and farmers don't lose out as the world moves away from fossil fuels.

 Transport accounts for about a third of Scotland's greenhouse gas emissions and some steps have been taken to reduce this but the overwhelming majority of vehicles on the road are still greenhouse gas-emitting petrol or diesel engines.

-There are now more than 1,200 publicly available charge points in Scotland for electric vehicles and the number of new EV and hybrid cars registered in the UK was up nearly 40% on the same period last year.
+There are now more than 1,500 publicly-available charge points in Scotland for electric vehicles and the number of new EV and hybrid cars registered in the UK was up nearly 40% on the same period last year.

 But for many drivers an EV is prohibitively expensive and concerns over the range the cars can currently offer is a concern for some potential owners.